uni-intelligence/bedrock-usage-analyzer/README.md

 # Bedrock Token Usage Statistics Calculator

-This CLI tool helps to visualize foundation model (FM) usage in [Amazon Bedrock](https://aws.amazon.com/bedrock/).
-It aggregates the FM usage across Bedrock application inference profiles and provides visibility on current usage gap towards the service quotas (e.g. tokens-per-minute/TPM and requests-per-minute/RPM)
+This CLI tool visualizes foundation model (FM) usage in [Amazon Bedrock](https://aws.amazon.com/bedrock/).
+It calculates the  tokens-per-minute/TPM and requests-per-minute/RPM.
+It also aggregates the FM usage across Bedrock application inference profiles and provides visibility on current usage gap towards the service quotas.

-While [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/) already provides metrics for the FMss used in Bedrock, it might not be straightforward to see how each of your custom application inference profiles contribute to a certain FM usage in Bedrock.
+While [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/) already provides metrics for the FMs used in Bedrock, it might not be straightforward to calculate TPM & RPM, to aggregate token usage across application inference profiles, and see how each profile contributes to usage.
 Also, the quota lookup needs to be done separately via [AWS service quotas](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html).
 With this tool, you can specify the region and model to analyze and it will fetch the usage across last 1 hour, 1 day, 7 days, 14 days, and 30 days, each with aggregated data across the application inference profiles.
 It will generate HTML report containing the statistics table and time series data.

-This CLI tool can be used to answer questions like:
+This CLI tool can help answers:
-1. What is the TPM, and RPM of a particular FM in Bedrock in certain region, across all of my application inference profiles?
+1. What is the usage TPM and RPM of Llama 4 Scout model in Bedrock in us-west-2?
-2. How does each inference profile contribute to that RPM usage?
+2. What is the total TPM of Sonnet 4.5 global endpoint in ap-southeast-1 across all of Bedrock application inference profiles for that model?
-3. Which projects use the most of TPM for certain model? (provided that you tag the application inference profile appropriately)
+3. What project and application tags contribute the most to my usage of Nova Lite in this region? (provided that you tag the application inference profile appropriately)
-4. When did the throttling occur for certain model and which project or application inference profile caused that?
+4. When did the throttling occur for this model and which project or application inference profile caused that?
-5. How far is my current TPM against the quota?
+5. How far is my current TPM against the quota for Qwen3 in ap-northeast-1?

 This tool works by calling AWS APIs from your local machine, including CloudWatch [Get Metric Data](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_GetMetricData.html) and Bedrock [List Inference Profiles](https://docs.aws.amazon.com/bedrock/latest/APIReference/API_ListInferenceProfiles.html).
 It then generates a JSON and HTML output file per model/system inference profile being analyzed inside `results` folder.
 The tool uses metadata files in `metadata` folder to obtain the list of available regions and FMs and to map each FM into the AWS service quotas L code (L-xxx).

-You can refresh the available regions, the available foundation models, and the service quotas mapping for the FMs using the scripts in `scripts` folder.
+You can refresh the available regions, the available foundation models, and the service quotas mapping for the FMs using the scripts in `bin` folder.
 The FM to service quotas mapping is done intelligently with the help of foundation model called through Bedrock.

 ## Example Output